hphelion/documentation/commercial/GA1/commercial.install-GA-overview.md

     `/root/stackrc`

     `/root/tripleo/tripleo_*_passwords`

+* The installation will create two initial Object Storage nodes.
+If you need additional Object Storage nodes, you must create them manually after installation.

 **Important:** When installing HP Helion OpenStack, it is your responsibility to track the physical location (slot number and rack) and associated identifiers (such as MAC addresses) for each physical server to aid in future hardware maintenance.
 This is necessary because when HP Helion OpenStack is installed on physical servers, the TripleO automation tracks only the MAC network addresses of servers; the physical locations of servers are not tracked.
 This means there is no automated way to inform a service technician which slot or rack to go to when service is needed on a particular physical server.